 - Trouble thinking and speaking

 A stroke happens suddenly – and usually with little warning.
 Signs of a stroke include:

 - Sudden trouble walking, dizziness, or loss of balance

 - Sudden confusion, trouble speaking, or trouble understanding

 - Sudden trouble seeing in one or both eyes

 - Sudden numbness or weakness in the face, arm, or leg – especially on one side of the body

-Stroke is a medical emergency.
-Call 911 right away if you or someone else has signs of stroke.
+Having a stroke is a medical emergency.
+Call 911 right away if you or someone else shows signs of stroke.
 Your chances of survival and recovery from a stroke are better if you get emergency treatment immediately.